diansoviyani/Transactional-Email-DewTech/README.md

 1. Copy all the HTML email
 2. Use it as your email template and send it using marketing email service.

+## Tested and verified
+I’ve tested these email templates across all the major desktop, web and mobile clients, using Email on Acid.